wanglab-broad/spin/README.md

 [![Biorxiv badge](https://zenodo.org/badge/doi/TEMP)](https://doi.org/TEMP) ⬅️ read the preprint here <br>
 [![Zenodo badge](https://zenodo.org/badge/doi/TEMP)](https://doi.org/TEMP) ⬅️ access the data here <br>

+This package is an implementation of the approach described in the manuscript linked above.
+In short, conventional single-cell analysis can identify molecular *cell types* by considering each cell individually, without spatial information.
+![alt text]

+Arguably the simplest way to incorporate spatial information and identify molecular *tissue regions* is to spatially smooth gene expression features across cells in the tissue.
+This can be done by setting the features of each cell to the average of its spatial neighborhood.
+![alt text]

+However, a problem arises when smoothed representations of each cell are compared to one another.
+Physically adjacent cells will have almost identical neighborhoods and thus identical smoothed representations.
+![alt text]

+Because conventional methods for downstream anlaysis rely on the nearest neighbors graph in feature space, we run into a problem: nearest neighbors in feature space are just nearest neighbors in physical space.
+This leads to reconstruction of physical space in latent space rather than identifying the desired large-scale molecular patterns.

+Here, we implement an approach in which each cell's spatial neighborhood is randomly subsampled before averaging, allowing the *exact neighborhood* composition to vary while still maintaining the *general molecular* composition.
+![alt text]

+Ultimately, this approach enables the application of conventional single-cell tools to spatial molecular features, yielding regional analogies for each tool.
+For more details, please refer to the manuscript.

 ## Installation

 ### From GitHub: